 Last week I shared a Roasted Red Pepper and Cauliflower Soup recipe and talked about Three Basic (and free) Changes that you can do to improve your food blog.
-This week, I’m nibbling on this super fresh and Simple Tomato Crostini while I share Three Investments that you can do to improve your food blog.
+This week, I’m nibbling on this super fresh and Simple Tomato Crostini and sharing three investments that you can do to improve your food blog.

 1. Get the SSL Certificate

-Get the what?
-I know, this was new to me too.
-In my own “simplified” words, an SSL Certificate makes sure that your site is protected and secure.
+In my own “simplified” words, an SSL Certificate makes sure that your site is secure.
 This is very important if you’re collecting any kind of information from people or just want people to feel safe browsing your site.
-For example, I am trying to communicate with my readers more personally through weekly emails.
-But, if my site isn’t secure, the email they use to sign up could get intercepted by a hacker somewhere else.
-You can tell if a site is secure because it will read https instead of just http.
-This also helps with how you rank in Google searches.
+You can tell if a site is secure because it will read “https” in the url instead of just “http.”

 A two-year Standard SSL Certificate cost me $119.98.
-Not too bad considering I’m providing a safe site for my readers and boosting my site’s rankings in the process.
+It’s worth it to know that I’m providing a secure site for my readers.

 2. Get the Cookbook Recipe Plugin

 The truth is, there are a lot of options out there and my research started with the freebies.
-The main issues I had with the free plugins were that they looked like crap on my site and I couldn’t reach anyone when I had questions.
-Hey, you get what you pay for, right?
+The main issues I had with the free plugins were that they looked terrible on my site and I couldn’t reach anyone when I had questions.
+You get what you pay for, right?

-During the rebrand and redesign of my site/blog, I knew that I would need to invest in a good plugin and I decided to land on CookBook.
+During the redesign of my site/blog, I knew that I would need to invest in a good plugin and I decided to work with CookBook.

 Why I Chose CookBook